Anders-Lundervold/speed_calculation/README.md

-# README for `main.py`
+# README for Motion Capture Project HFIMV9053 - Speed calculation

 ## Overview

-This script, `main.py`, is part of a university project designed to analyze motion capture data and calculate running speed using two distinct methods: **numerical differentiation** and **virtual timing gates**.
+This script, `main.py`, is part of a PhD course project designed to analyze motion capture data and calculate running speed using two distinct methods: **numerical differentiation** and **virtual timing gates**.
 The script processes 3D marker trajectory data, validates the calculated speeds against a target speed, and generates visualizations and summary outputs for evaluation.

 ---